dad98253/snoopy/README.md

 program that converts line printer formated output to landscape formatted output that fits nicely on 8.5x11 inch paper. (sorry, you A4 types will just have to deal with it ;-)

+To print the postscript output on linux, rename the output.dat file to output.ps.
+Then from the cli, enter : lpr output.ps
+This was tested with a (postscript) xerox Workcenter 3225.
+But, should work on any postcript printer.